/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 #xT pressure differential ratio factor at choked flow —

-critical differential pressure ratio
+critical pressure drop ratio

 Details

-By default the value 0.7 is suitable for many valves.
+Default value 0.7 suitable for many valves.

 Dependencies